bdoms/gae_blog/readme.txt

 URL must come first in order to be secure):

     - url: /blog/admin.*
-      script: gaeblog/blog.py
+      script: gae_blog/blog.py
       login: admin
     - url: /blog.*
-      script: gaeblog/blog.py
+      script: gae_blog/blog.py

-Now going to /blog on your app will be handled by gaeblog.
+Now going to /blog on your app will be handled by gae_blog.

 Go to /blog/admin to configure your blog, post to it, and moderate comments.